Ancient Prints

 Applied obliquely like a pencil, his needle improves the variety of the line.
 The incision of the stylus in the copper is shallow, allowing a harmony between the drawing and the inkings left voluntarily on the plate to bring brightness and shadows.

 His second work and first masterpiece in these improved techniques is The Three Crosses, also known as Christ crucified between the two thieves, 38 x 45 cm.
-The poignant scene also features a crowd of mourners including the fainted Mary, plus a centurion converted by the last breath of Christ.
+The innovative poignant composition also features a crowd of mourners including the fainted Mary, plus a centurion converted by the last breath of Christ.

 The third state with a dramatically increased shade was considered as finished by Rembrandt who dated it 1653.
-Three impressions of that state are still in private hands.
-One of them on laid paper with the Strasbourg watermark was sold for £ 1.46M from a lower estimate of £ 800K for sale by Christie's on July 7, 2022, lot 17.
+22 impressions of that state are known including three in private hands.
+One of them on white laid paper with the Strasbourg watermark was sold for £ 1.46M from a lower estimate of £ 800K by Christie's on July 7, 2022, lot 17.

-1653 was otherwise a very difficult year for the artist facing the consequences of Saskia"s death on his family life, financial issues close to bankruptcy and the continuation of the Anglo-Dutch war that slowed the demands of the customers.
+1653 was otherwise a very difficult year for the artist facing the consequences of Saskia's death on his family life, financial issues close to bankruptcy and the continuation of the Anglo-Dutch war that slowed the demands of the customers.

 The next state of the Three Crosses was a further technical development made necessary from the wear out of the plate.
 It was possibly made just before the 1655 Ecce Homo that does not use the same Strasbourg watermarked paper.
 Before that consideration, it had been dated ca 1661.